ktor-doc-jp/ktor-doc-jp/pages/quickstart/migration.md

 }
 ```

-Prior to 0.9.2, you had to call a method `awaitCompletion` in the response in the case the request
+Before 0.9.2, you had to call the method `awaitCompletion` in the response in the case the request
 was not generating the response body synchronously.
-In 0.9.2, the `awaitCompletion` method doesn't exists,
+In 0.9.2, the `awaitCompletion` method doesn't exist,
-and it awaits for completion automatically before returning the response.
+and it awaits completion automatically before returning the response.

 ### IncomingContent deprecation